luk-jalowski/CarND-Behavioral-Cloning-P3/README.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I flipped all the images and negated steering value.
+To augment the data set, I flipped all the images and negated steering value.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.